Charlotte Caffey: Personal life

-She grew up in Glendale, California, and graduated from Immaculate Heart College.
+Charlotte Caffey grew up in Glendale, California, she studied classical piano and was a trained musician before joining the Go-Go's.
+She played piano from the age of 4 and went on to study music at Immaculate Heart College in Los Angeles, graduating with a music degree in 1975.

 She is also in Ze Malibu Kids with her husband, the Redd Kross singer and guitarist Jeff McDonald.
 Their only child, a daughter named Astrid McDonald, was born in 1995 and is a singer and model.

-She was the fourth of twelve children born to Ann (née Gorey) and Michael Caffey (died 2017), an American network television series episode director from the mid-1960s on into the 1990s (The Virginian, Dukes of Hazzard, Barnaby Jones, MacGyver, CHiPs, T.J.
-Hooker).
+She was the fourth of twelve children born to Ann (née Gorey) and Michael Caffey (died 2017), an American director of network television series.

-Charlotte semi-retired from regular performances in the late 1980s because of crippling carpal tunnel syndrome.
+Caffey semi-retired from regular performances in the late 1980s because of crippling carpal tunnel syndrome.